Personal Home Page

 [Schedule]

-Comic Strip dilbert Dilbert I love reading it, but it hits so close to home it hurts.
+Comic Strip dilbert I enjoy reading Dilbert and Sinfest everyday.
 My all time favorite has to be Calvin & Hobbs, I really miss those guys...
-[PS - the TV show stinks]

 OTHER COOL THINGS